Beautiful South: Sassi, Trulli and BaroquePuglia & BasilicataDifficulty path:

 In Locorotondo, so called because it was "Luogo Rotondo" (round place) on the ancient lithographs, we suggest you visit the historic center, made of concentric lanes and unusual low-roof houses, the "cummerse".

 Back by train to Alberobello: here you will spend the next two nights.
-Today a nice tasting in a trullo shop will delight you.

 From Alberobello to Martina Franca